Polarography: Improvements

 Dramatically better discrimination against the capacitive current can be obtained using the tast and pulse polarographic techniques.
-These have been developed with introduction of analog and digital electronic potentiostats.
-A first major improvement is obtained, if the current is only measured at the end of each drop lifetime (tast polarography.
-An even greater enhancement has been the introduction of differential pulse polarography.
+These have been developed with the introduction of analogue and digital electronic potentiostats.
+The first major improvement was obtained by measuring the current only at the end of each drop lifetime (tast polarography).
+An even greater enhancement was the introduction of differential pulse polarography.
 Here, the current is measured before the beginning and before the end of short potential pulses.
-The latter are superimposed to the linear potential-time-function of the voltammetric scan.
-Typical amplitudes of these pulses range between 10 and 50 mV, whereas pulse duration is 20 to 50 ms. The difference between both current values is that taken as the analytical signal.
+The latter are superimposed on the linear potential-time-function of the voltammetric scan.
+Typical amplitudes of these pulses range between 10 and 50 mV, whereas pulse duration is 20 to 50 ms. The difference between both current values is the analytical signal.
 This technique results in a 100 to 1000-fold improvement of the detection limit, because the capacitive component is effectively subtracted.

 Qualitative information

 Qualitative information can also be determined from the half-wave potential of the polarogram (the current vs. potential plot in a polarographic experiment).
 The value of the half-wave potential is related to the standard potential for the redox reaction being studied.

-This technique and especially the differential pulse anodic stripping voltammetry (DPASV) method can be used for environmental analysis, and especially for marine study for characterisation of organic matter and metals interactions.
+This technique and especially the differential pulse anodic stripping voltammetry (DPASV) method can be used for environmental analysis, and especially for marine study for the characterisation of organic matter and metals interactions.